 The school resource officers are led by Sgt.
 Eric Webster and maintain an open and honest relationship with students.
 Our goal is to promote a positive image of law enforcement, knowing that the students of today are our future officers of tomorrow.
 Working with schools, youth and the community allows us to keep our children safe and focused on school so they can make positive choices in their lives, helping them to achieve their future goals.

-The Goodyear Police Department has four school resource officers in the Unit.
-Each officers is assigned to one of three high schools in the City of Goodyear:
+The Goodyear Police Department has four School Resource Officers in the Unit.
+Each officer is assigned to one of three high schools in the city of Goodyear:

-Officer Michael McFadden - Estrella Foothills High School
+Officer Josh Olson - Estrella Foothills High School

 Officer Nick Roberts - Millennium High School